List of former state routes in Washington: State Route 110

 State Route 110 was established in 1967 as SSH 1F, a short connector between Chuckanut Drive (SR 11) and I-5 (formerly PSH 1) that had been planned to be built.
 The route was intended to provide automobile and truck access to the freeway from the Fairhaven neighborhood and nearby industrial areas, bypassing residential areas in Bellingham.
 The city government had proposed the highway in 1966 and studied several routings for the 1.2 mi highway, ultimately recommending route that generally followed the former Fairhaven and Southern Railroad; state highway engineers recommended against a limited-access road due to the corridor's development potential.

 The state government approved plans in 1969, despite local opposition, and the highway was named the Valley Parkway by the city government in January 1972.
 Construction began later that year and the highway opened to traffic in November 1972 at a cost of $615,479.
 SR 11 was routed onto the new highway upon its completion as part of a provision added by the state legislature in 1971.
 SR 110 was repealed and decommissioned in 1975; the designation was later assigned to a separate route in 1991.

 State Route 111 Temporary

 State Route 111 was a state highway in the U.S. state of Washington, running from Hurricane Ridge in the Olympic National Park to US 101.
+A paved highway to Hurricane Ridge was completed by the National Park Service in 1957 as part of their Mission 66 program.